sivolko/hugs4bugs/_posts/2023-12-24-how-to-integrate-docker-scout-with-azure-container-registry.md

 9. Locally Docker Installed, if using Laptop CLI

 **LAB**
-In this lab I have take [OWASP Juice Shop App](https://github.com/juice-shop/juice-shop) as container image to scan with Docker Scout.
+In this lab I have taken [OWASP Juice Shop App](https://github.com/juice-shop/juice-shop) as container image to scan with Docker Scout.

 ## Azure Container Registry(Azure portal)

-* Go to Azure Portal and search for container Registry and create one.Just for testing I have allowed all public network access to registry from Networking blade,but in production use private N/W
+* Go to Azure Portal and search for container Registry and create one.Just for testing I have allowed all public network access to registry from Networking blade,but in the production use private N/W
 ![image](https://res.cloudinary.com/hugs4bugs/image/upload/v1703497968/hugs4bugs/dockerscout/IMG_6067_ppa5qu.jpg)

 * After successful ACR creation, you'll get unique login server